 Nuraghe Santu Antine

 Nuraghe Santu Antine can be considered one of the most fascinating bronze age constructions of Nuragic Sardinia.
 The nuraghe consists of one central tower and three additional towers, long corridors and a central courtyard with a waterwell.
-Around the nuraghe lie the remains of a nuragic village, occupied well into roman times.
+Around the nuraghe the remains of a nuragic village can be seen, occupied well into the roman period.

 The great nuraghe was one of the first to attract the attention of scholars back in the 18th and 19th century, for example Giovanni Spano.
 One of the first drawings was made in 1774 by Francesco Cetti and the first photograph was taken in 1901 by Giovanni Pinza.
 In the twentieth century archaeologists like Antonio Taramelli, Giovanni Maetzke, Giovanni Lilliu, Ercole Contu and Alberto Moravetti studied the area extensively and this lead to many publications on the bronze age building.